Shark anatomy: Skin

-Unlike other fish, sharks do not have scales, but rather denticles.
+Unlike the scales of bony fish, sharks have placoid scales, known as denticles.
 Denticles are V-shaped and are made of layers of dentine and a surface of enamel.
 Riblets are sockets in the shark's skin which hold the denticles.
 These denticles on the skin allow for the shark to move quietly, swiftly, and almost effortlessly.
 The skin of sharks is similar to the feeling of sandpaper, rough and abrasive.
 During swimming, the flexible bias of the skin that is positioned 45 degrees to the body length allows for lateral bending.
 This ensures that the skin stays tight to the surface, but is also flexible, preventing wrinkling and possible turbulence in streamlines passing over the body.
 Skin is composed of a dermis and an epidermis.
 In vertebrates, the epidermis produces a mucus coating to help moisten the surface of the skin and can also be used as a defense mechanism from bacterial infections.
 This can also help with smooth, swift, laminar flow while swimming.

-Placoid Scales
+Placoid scales

-Rough and rigid placoid scales (dermal denticles) coat the skin of sharks, rays and cartilaginous fishes due to the absence of dermal bone.
-These scales are present in the dermis, which has fibrous connective tissue components, and project through the epidermis, that contains secretary cells and stratified epidermal cells, to the surface.
-Homologous in structure to the teeth of vertebrates, these extremely strong scales serve the function of reducing turbulence and drag in water as they are reduce high velocity flow.
+Super Smooth scales (dermal denticles) coat the skin of sharks, rays, and cartilaginous fishes due to the absence of dermal bone.
+These scales are present in the dermis, which has fibrous connective tissue components, and project through the epidermis, which contains secretory cells and stratified epidermal cells, to the surface.
+Homologous in structure to the teeth of vertebrates, these extremely strong scales serve the function of reducing turbulence and drag in water as they reduce high-velocity flow.
 The larger the fish, the more placoid scales they are likely to have.
 These projections are extremely teeth-like.
 The scale projection consists of enamel and a pulp cavity surrounded by dentin.

 Ampullae of Lorenzini

 Being most prevalent in cartilaginous fish, fish have a series of sensory organs that are arranged as a network of hundreds to thousands of pores filled with jelly near their eyes, ears, mouth, and nose.
 These electroreceptors are called ampullae of Lorenzini, and in 1678 they were first discovered by an Italian physician and ichthyologist, Stefano Lorenzini.
-These pores are used to sense and detect electromagnetic fields, and often times these aid in navigational skills and hunting down prey.
-This can be particularly important at night, because sharks can't just depend on their vision in dark settings, they need another mechanism to help them navigate.
+These pores are used to sense and detect electromagnetic fields, and oftentimes these aid in navigational skills and hunting down prey.
+This can be particularly important at night because sharks cannot just depend on their vision in dark settings, they need another mechanism to help them navigate.
 Specifically, they are able to detect prey that is buried beneath the sand.
-There are two different forms of electrolocation, passive electrolocation and active electrolocation, and sharks rely heavily on these for navigation.
+There are two different forms of electrolocation, passive electrolocation, and active electrolocation, and sharks rely heavily on these for navigation.

 Muscles

 Viewed as pelagic predators, sharks have a constantly elevated body temperature through their continuity in swimming, ultimately posing as a physiological advantage for sharks.
 A large reason they possess this advantage is due to the fact that they possess a red, aerobic, locomotor muscle (RM) and a white locomotor muscle (WM).
-Temperature largely affects the ability for muscles to contract, and this is with respect to both the environment and internal organismal temperature.
+Temperature largely affects the ability of muscles to contract, and this is with respect to both the environment and internal organismal temperature.